 - I suck so bad not even time wants to be my friend.

-Believe it or not, those are fear-based reasons.
-None of them are worthy enough to put aside your writing.
+Those reasons aren’t worthy enough to put aside your writing.
 Sure, laundry needs to be washed and the dog taken care of, but if you’re doing those things during your writing session instead of writing, then fear (or some relation to fear, like resistance, avoidance, anxiety, etc) has the upper hand.

 A writing session needs to be devoted to writing.
 Nothing else.
 If you have an overload of chores or other kinds of responsibilities, and they’re leaking into the cracks of your writing session, then dagnabbit, fill those cracks!
 Take another look at your weekly schedule and restructure it!